The Favorite (1989 film)

 The Favorite (also titled Intimate Power) is a 1989 Swiss-American historical drama film based on the unsubstantiated story of Aimée du Buc de Rivéry that takes place at the dawn of the 19th century.
 It was the final film of director Jack Smight.

 Premise

-A young French woman named Aimee is kidnapped and forced into a Sultan's harem in the Ottoman Empire.
-Fiercely independent, she resists, but must make choices in order to survive.
-She begins to influence the Sultan toward more fair manners of solving his conflicts, but finds herself at odds with another one of his wives, who wants her son Mustafa to become the new sultan.
-As the years pass, she must deal with the new Sultan's advances while protecting her adopted son Mahmud, and helping the Ottoman Empire against Russia during the Russo-Turkish War of 1787–1792.
+A young French woman named Aimée is kidnapped and taken to the Ottoman Empire, where she is forced into a sultan's harem.
+Fiercely independent, she resists at first, but ultimately realises that she must make choices in order to survive.
+She begins to influence the Sultan to adopt fairer methods of resolving conflicts, but finds herself at odds with another of his wives who wants her son, Mustafa, to become the new Sultan.
+Over the years, she must deal with the advances of the new Sultan while protecting her adopted son, Mahmud, and helping the Ottoman Empire against Russian Empire in the Russo-Turkish War of 1787–1792.

 The source for the story is a novel by Prince Michael of Greece and Denmark titled Sultana - La Nuit du Serail.